our Christian mission

 We pray that we can expand our ministry to those in need and explore future initiatives including:

-- Facilitating a regular drop-in advice centre - HHO service users often need help with finding housing and filling in forms.
+- Facilitating a regular drop-in advice centre - Soup kitchen service users often need help with finding housing and filling in forms.
 Some cannot read or write, others need computer access and assistance with completing forms online.
-Because HHO users become familiar with St Mary’s through the soup kitchens, HHO believe St Mary’s will be seen as a welcoming place for seeking support.
-Donna Holiday of HHO says, “We already have laptops and people ready to offer their time to help and we have tried providing this support at St Mary’s but there isn’t the right space and the electric supply isn’t reliable.”
+Because soup kitchen users become familiar with St Mary’s, St Mary’s is seen as a welcoming place for seeking support.

 - Becoming a hub for signposting people to services – we are in discussions with a local councillor who is spearheading this initiative, involving other churches, libraries and charities in Hull.